-Dawn Teele will initially join the institute as an Associate Research Professor in SNF Agora and the Department of Political Science.
+Dawn Teele is an SNF Agora Institute Associate Professor of Political Science.
 Her research interests include women and politics specifically related the causes and consequences of voting rights reform; candidate socialization, recruitment, and election; incumbency and gender; democratization and economic development; methodology and field experiments.

 Teele has won several prizes, including the Carrie Chapman Catt Prize for the study of women in politics and the Gabriel Almond Prize from the American Political Science Association.
 Her research has been published in a variety of outlets in political science, including the American Political Science Review, the Journal of Politics, and Politics & Society.
 She is editor of a volume on social science methodology, Field Experiments and Their Critics (Yale University Press 2014), and co-editor of an edited volume that is currently in progress, Good Reasons to Run: Women and Political Candidacy.
 In 2020, Professor Teele won the Gregory Luebbert prize for the best book in Comparative Politics, from the American Political Science Association for Forging the Franchise: The Political Origins of the Women’s Vote (Princeton University Press, 2018).

 She holds a BA in economics from Reed College, and a PhD in political science from Yale University.